geekjimbo/oviscori-demo/README.md

       sismisidad-cr-2009-2018ytd.xlsx

-  has been refactored into an array of lat/long like this:
+  has been refactored into an array of lat/long as part of the Ruby code like this:

       arr = [ [lat1, long1], [lat2, long2], ... ]